 No matter what she decides to do, we’re pretty sure Markle is set for life.

-Next: The staggering amount the royal wedding will boost the economy
+Next: The staggering amount the royal wedding boosted the economy

 A royal boost to the economy